Exclusive: Iran smuggles in $1 billion of bank notes to skirt sanctions - sources

 LONDON/ANKARA/NEW YORK At least $1 billion in cash has been smuggled into Iran as it seeks to avoid Western sanctions, a bigger figure than previously reported, Iranian officials and Western intelligence and diplomatic sources say.

-Sanctions imposed by the West over Iran's nuclear programme have shut Tehran out of the global banking system, making it hard to obtain the U.S. dollars it needs for international transactions.
+Sanctions imposed by the West over Iran's nuclear program have shut Tehran out of the global banking system, making it hard to obtain the U.S. dollars it needs for international transactions.

 In December, the U.S. Treasury said the Iranian government had obtained hundreds of millions of dollars in bank notes using front companies.